Nyeri: Notable graves

 Nyeri has many visitors to the Baden-Powell grave, the resting place of Lieutenant-General Lord Baden-Powell, a British commander in the Boer War and the founder of the Scouting Movement, who once wrote "the nearer to Nyeri the nearer to bliss".
-He and his wife Olave, Lady Baden-Powell, G.B.E., are buried in the City cemetery.
+He and his wife Olave, Lady Baden-Powell, G.B.E., are buried in the town cemetery.
 Baden-Powell had a cottage built, which he called "Paxtu".
 He lived there until his death, and it is now a small museum; it stands in the grounds of the Outspan Hotel.
-Nyeri remains a place of pilgrimage for the worldwide Scouting and Guiding Movements, with members congregating in the city from time to time for various activities and functions.
+Nyeri remains a place of pilgrimage for the worldwide Scouting and Guiding Movements, with members congregating in the town from time to time for various activities and functions.

 There are also visitors to the Italian War Memorial Chapel at Mathari, built in 1952 by the Italian government in honour of Royal Italian Army soldiers, prisoners of war, and other internees, from the time of the Second World War who died in East Africa, including 69 African recruits to the Italian forces, mostly Somalis.
 Among those buried at Mathari is Prince Amedeo, Duke of Aosta, Viceroy of Italian East Africa, whose tomb is within the Chapel, in front of the altar.

 The chapel is not used for regular worship, but a special Mass is celebrated every 2 November in memory of the fallen soldiers and those who died in captivity.
 Covering the walls of the main church building are memorials for the many Italian servicemen who died during the war.
 Each memorial is in the form of a small oblong plaque indicating the name of the soldier, the battalion he served in, and the place where he died.

 Nyeri is also the burial place of hunter and conservationist Jim Corbett, the author of Man-Eaters of Kumaon (1944), who also spent his final years in Paxtu, B-P's cottage.

 Mount Kenya

 Mount Kenya and Nyeri hill are near each other, as well as the Tetu hills 50 km to the North East.
-About 20 km from the city is Mount Kenya National Park.
+About 20 km from the town is Mount Kenya National Park.
 Mount Kenya is an extinct volcano lying astride the Equator.
-The mountain has two main snow-covered peaks – Batian (5 200 m) and Nelion (5 188 m).
-It is the highest mountain in the country and the second, after Mount Kilimanjaro, in Africa.
+The mountain has two main snow-covered peaks – Batian (5200 m) and Nelion (5188 m).
+It is the highest mountain in the country and the second highest, after Mount Kilimanjaro, in Africa.

-The mountain slopes are covered in forest, bamboo, scrub and moorland giving way on high central peaks to rock, ice and snow.
+The mountain slopes are covered in forest, bamboo, scrub and moorland giving way to high central peaks of rock, ice and snow.
 Its U-shaped glacial valleys, rugged snow-capped peaks, Afro-alpine desert, thirty lakes and eight different natural forest types and a variety of wildlife species make it a convergence of natural attractions.
 The wildlife found in the park include giant forest hog, tree hyrax, white-tailed mongoose, black leopard, mountain bongo, elephant, black rhino, suni, black-fronted duiker, mole-rat and over 130 species of birds.
 Activities taking place in the park include game drives, nature walks, mountain climbing, wildlife viewing, camping and cave exploration.